How Regular Sex Can Strengthen A Relationship

 Another treatment option, the P-Shot®, uses growth factors naturally present in your own blood to enhance stamina and performance in the bedroom.
 This simple shot causes an increased rate of new blood vessel creation, leading to a boost in circulation.
 The P-Shot® offers firmer erections, enhanced sensation and pleasure, and girth and length improvements.

 And if you’re in need of an even more effective version of this treatment, we provide the Exosome P-Shot®.
 Stem cells contain exosomes, which deliver biochemical messages to the cells.
 This treatment focuses on delivering these exosomes directly to your penile tissue.
 This results in a major increase in cellular nourishment and repair, creating impressive results in the form of stronger erections, shorter refractory periods, and so much more.

 Male testosterone imbalances can also lead to numerous sexual dysfunction issues, including erectile dysfunction and a decrease in libido, self-confidence, sperm count, energy, and motivation.
 Bioidentical hormone replacement therapy (BHRT) can restore the balance in your hormone levels by safely supplementing your body’s supply of testosterone.
 Once the balance is corrected, the symptoms abate, leaving you capable and ready to work on restoring a steady and healthy sex life.

 Don’t hesitate to discuss how you can be happier and more fulfilled between the sheets with your partner – it’ll keep the romantic vibes going and the excitement alive.

-If you have any questions or would like to schedule an appointment about your sexual health in Los Angeles, CA call The Novus Center at (310) 954-1450.
+If you have any questions or would like to schedule an appointment about your sexual health in Los Angeles, CA call Novus Anti-Aging Center, Inc at (310) 954-1450.